Premium Bonds: ERNIE

-ERNIE is a hardware random number generator.
+ERNIE – an acronym for "Electronic Random Number Indicator Equipment" (and short for the male name Ernest, as in Ernest Marples) – is the name for a series of hardware random number generators developed for this application.
+There have been five models of ERNIE to date.
+All of them have generated true random numbers derived from random statistical fluctuations in a variety of physical processes.

 The first ERNIE was built at the Post Office Research Station by a team led by Sidney Broadhurst.
 The designers were Tommy Flowers and Harry Fensom and it derives from Colossus, one of the world's first digital computers.
-It was introduced in 1957, with the first draw on 1 June, and generated bond numbers from the signal noise created by neon tubes.
-The name is an acronym for Electronic Random Number Indicator Equipment.
+It was introduced in 1957, with the first draw on 1 June, and generated bond numbers from the signal noise created by neon gas discharge tubes.
 ERNIE 1 is in the collections of the Science Museum in London and was on display between 2008 and 2015.

 ERNIE 2 replaced the first ERNIE in 1972.

 ERNIE 3 in 1988 was the size of a personal computer; at the end of its life it took five and a half hours to complete its monthly draw.

 In August 2004, ERNIE 4 was brought into service in anticipation of an increase in prizes each month from September 2004.
 Developed by LogicaCMG, it was 500 times faster than the original and generated a million numbers an hour; these were checked against a list of valid bonds.
 By comparison, the original ERNIE generated 2,000 numbers an hour and was the size of a van.

-ERNIE 4 used thermal noise in transistors as its source of randomness to generate true random numbers; the original ERNIE used a gas neon diode.
-In contrast, pseudorandom numbers, although sometimes simply referred to as random, are produced deterministically by the algorithm used to generate them.
-The randomness of ERNIE's numbers derived from random statistical fluctuations in the physical processes involved.
+ERNIE 4 used thermal noise in transistors as its source of randomness to generate true random numbers.
 ERNIE's output was independently tested each month by the Government Actuary's Department, the draw being valid only if it was certified to be statistically consistent with randomness.
 At the end of its life it was moved to Bletchley Park's National Museum of Computing.

 ERNIE 5, the latest model, was brought into service in March 2019, and is a quantum random number generator built by ID Quantique.
 It uses quantum technology to produce random numbers through light, replacing the former 'thermal noise' method.
 Running at speeds 21,000 times faster than the first ERNIE, it can produce 3 million winners in just 12 minutes each month.